OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 ---

-## What is next?
+## What is Next?
-The section above summarize the upper and lower bounds of the oracle complexity for finding an $\epsilon$-optimal solution or $\epsilon$-stationary points for minimization and minimax problems.
-Clearly this is not the end of the story, there are more and more optimization problems arising from various applications like machine learning and operation research<d-cite key="bottou2018optimization"></d-cite>, which come with more involved problem structure and complicated landscape characteristics; also we need to indicate that the above summary corresponds to asymptotic upper and lower bounds in theory, sometimes (or often) we find it harder to explain algorithm behavior in practice using existing theory, e.g., <d-cite key="defazio2019ineffectiveness"></d-cite> shows that variance reduction may be ineffective on accelerating the training of deep learning models, which contrast the classical convergence theory.
-Here we discuss what could be potential interesting next steps.
+The section above summarizes the upper and lower bounds of the oracle complexity for finding an $\epsilon$-optimal solution or $\epsilon$-stationary points for minimization and minimax problems.
+Clearly, this is not the end of the story.
+There are more and more optimization problems arising from various applications like machine learning and operation research<d-cite key="bottou2018optimization"></d-cite>, which come with more involved problem structure and complicated landscape characteristics.
+We also need to indicate that the above summary corresponds to asymptotic upper and lower bounds in theory.
+Sometimes (or often), we find it harder to explain algorithm behavior in practice using existing theory, e.g., <d-cite key="defazio2019ineffectiveness"></d-cite> shows that variance reduction may be ineffective in accelerating the training of deep learning models, which contrast the classical convergence theory.
+Below, we discuss what could be potentially interesting next steps.

 ### Richer Problem Structure

-In this notes, we only discussed minimization and minimax problems, while there are also many other important optimization problems with different structure, for example:
+In the aforementioned discussion, we only considered minimization and minimax problems.
+There are also many other important optimization problems with different structures, for example:

-* Bilevel Optimization
+* Bilevel Optimization<d-cite key="zhang2024introduction"></d-cite>

   $$
   \min_{x \in \mathcal{X}} \Phi(x) = F(x, y^\star(x))  \quad \text{where} \quad y^\star(x) = \underset{y \in \mathcal{Y}}{\arg\min} \, G(x, y),
   $$

   Bilevel optimization covers minimax optimization as a special case.
 Over the past seven years, bilevel optimization has become increasingly popular due to its applications in machine learning.
-In particular, researchers have revisited first-order methods for solving (stochastic) bilevel optimization problems.
+Common approaches for solving bilevel optimization problems include:

+    - Approximate Implicit Differentiation (AID)
+    - Iterative Differentiation (ITD)

   Starting from <d-cite key="ghadimi2018approximation"></d-cite>, which investigates double-loop methods for solving bilevel optimization, <d-cite key="hong2020two"></d-cite> initiated the development of single-loop, single-timescale methods for stochastic bilevel optimization.
-This line of research leads to a simple single-timescale algorithm <d-cite key="chen2021tighter"></d-cite> and multiple variance reduction techniques to achieve single-loop <d-cite key="guo2021randomized"></d-cite><d-cite key="khanduri2021near"></d-cite>.
+This line of research leads to a simple single-timescale algorithm <d-cite key="chen2021tighter"></d-cite> and multiple variance reduction techniques to achieve single-loop<d-cite key="guo2021randomized"></d-cite><d-cite key="khanduri2021near"></d-cite>.

   Subsequent developments have focused on developing fully first-order methods for solving bilevel optimization <d-cite key="kwon2023fully"></d-cite>, achieving global optimality <d-cite key="xiao2024unlocking"></d-cite>, addressing contextual/multiple lower-level problems <d-cite key="hu2024contextual"></d-cite><d-cite key="guo2021randomized"></d-cite>, handling constrained lower-level problems <d-cite key="jiang2024barrier"></d-cite>, and bilevel reinforcement learning <d-cite key="chen2022adaptive"></d-cite><d-cite key="chakraborty2024parl"></d-cite><d-cite key="thoma2024contextual"></d-cite> for model design and reinforcement learning with human feedback.
   Several questions remain open and are interesting to investigate:
   1. How to handle general lower-level problems with coupling constraints.
   2. How to accelerate fully first-order methods to match the optimal complexity bounds.
-  3. How to establish non-asymptotic convergence guarantees for bilevel problems with convex lower levels.
+  3. Establishing non-asymptotic convergence guarantees for bilevel problems with convex lower levels.

-Also there appeared several other optimization problems with different formulations arising from practice, e.g.,

 * Compositional Stochastic Optimization<d-cite key="wang2017stochastic"></d-cite>